emmajanedrews/base-template/_posts/2018-01-02-how-does-your-employment-status-affect-your-mortgage-application.md

 Employment contracts often have contingencies, such as drug screenings or background checks.
 You usually don’t get an offer letter and then start the next day.
 Most of the time, the hiring process takes at least a couple of weeks.

-Once those contingencies are met, we do require 30 days of paystubs in order to close.
-If it takes two weeks to start the job and then you need 30 days of paystubs, that can delay closing.
+Once those contingencies are met, we do require 30 days of pay stubs in order to close.
+If it takes two weeks to start the job and then you need 30 days of pay stubs, that can delay closing.
 If the pay period is biweekly, you might not get your first paycheck for a month, which could delay things further.
 Starting a job at a new company could potentially delay your closing for 45 to 60 days.

 Different loan programs, such as FHAs, will have their own guidelines.
 Unfortunately, one of my clients and I are dealing with this right now.